 And we'll see.

-We'll see with if that comes out.
+We'll see if that comes out.

-The American public has the right to make sure that the process by which the Pfizer Court grants these incredibly powerful search warrants that can get into the private life of every American, that it's done with the greatest of care and concern for the due process rights of all Americans.
+The American public has the right to make sure that the process by which the Pfizer court grants these incredibly powerful search warrants that can get into the private life of every American, that it's done with the greatest of care and concern for the due process rights of all Americans.

-So Comey signs the first Pfizer application.
+So Comey signs the first FISA application.

 Hillary paid for it.